TACC-Cloud/agave-docs/docs/agave/guides/apps/app-development-tutorial.rst

 .. raw:: html

-   <aside class="notice">If you've never deployed an Tapis-based app, you may not have an applications directory in your home folder.
+   <aside class="notice">If you've never deployed a Tapis-based app, you may not have an applications directory in your home folder.
 Since this is where we recommend you store the apps, create one.</aside>

 .. code-block:: shell